MIDS-scaling-up/v2/week13/labs/README.md

 # borrowing from https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo.md

 # in case you don't have these..
-sudo apt install -y git cmake
+sudo apt-get install git cmake libpython3-dev python3-numpy
 # go to the directory of your choosing
 cd
 # clone the repo